Food Drying Methods: Complete Guide

 Post Image

-Industrial Food Drying Methods Explained
+Types of Food Drying Methods

-Air Drying
+1. Air Drying

-Freeze Drying (Lyophilization)
+3. Freeze Drying

-Spray Drying
+4. Spray Drying

 Spray drying converts liquid food into a powder by spraying it into a heated chamber.
 This technique is common for dairy powders, protein powders, and starches.
 It allows for rapid drying with minimal nutrient degradation but requires specialized equipment.
 Spray drying is preferred for producing instant coffee, powdered flavorings, and baby formula due to its efficiency in handling high volumes.